Axion-like particle limits from multi-messenger sources: Acknowledgments

 \section{Acknowledgments}

 We thank Francesca Calore and Marco Chianese for valuable comments on the draft.
 AD is supported by the Kavli Institute for Cosmological physics at the University of Chicago through an endowment from the Kavli Foundation and its founder Fred Kavli.
 The work of GH is supported by the U.S. Department of Energy under award number DE-SC0020262.
-DK acknowledges funding from the French Programme d’investissements d’avenir through the Enigmass Labex, and from the ‘Agence Nationale de la Recherche’, grant number ANR-19-CE310005-01 (PI: F. Calore).
+DK acknowledges funding from the French Programme d’investissements d’avenir through the Enigmass Labex, from the ‘Agence Nationale de la Recherche’, grant number ANR-19-CE310005-01 (PI: F. Calore), and from Tamkeen under the NYU Abu Dhabi Research Institute grant CASS.